gromacs/gromacs/docs/reference-manual/functions.rst

     lj-pme-comb-rule = geometric

-The same Fourier grid and interpolation order are used if both LJ-PME and electrostatic PME are active, so the settings for fourierspacing and pme-order are common to both. ewald-rtol-lj controls the splitting between direct and reciprocal space in the same way as ewald-rtol.
-In addition to this, the combination rule to be used in reciprocal space is determined by lj-pme-comb-rule.
-If the current force field uses Lorentz-Berthelot combination rules, it is possible to set lj-pme-comb-rule = geometric in order to gain a significant increase in performance for a small loss in accuracy.
+The same Fourier grid and interpolation order are used if both LJ-PME and electrostatic PME are active, so the settings for ``fourierspacing`` and ``pme-order`` are common to both. ``ewald-rtol-lj`` controls the splitting between direct and reciprocal space in the same way as ``ewald-rtol``.
+In addition to this, the combination rule to be used in reciprocal space is determined by ``lj-pme-comb-rule``.
+If the current force field uses Lorentz-Berthelot combination rules, it is possible to set ``lj-pme-comb-rule = geometric`` in order to gain a significant increase in performance for a small loss in accuracy.
 The details of this approximation can be found in the section above.

-Note that the use of a complete long-range dispersion correction means that as with Coulomb PME, rvdw is now a free parameter in the method, rather than being necessarily restricted by the force-field parameterization scheme.
+Note that the use of a complete long-range dispersion correction means that as with Coulomb PME, ``rvdw`` is now a free parameter in the method, rather than being necessarily restricted by the force-field parameterization scheme.
 Thus it is now possible to optimize the cutoff, spacing, order and tolerance terms for accuracy and best performance.

 Naturally, the use of LJ-PME rather than LJ cut-off adds computation and communication done for the reciprocal-space part, so for best performance in balancing the load of parallel simulations using PME-only ranks, more such ranks should be used.
-It may be possible to improve upon the automatic load-balancing used by mdrun.
+It may be possible to improve upon the automatic load-balancing used by :ref:`mdrun <gmx mdrun>`.

 Force field
 -----------